levischult/genai_paperpresentation/README.md

 ## Critical Analysis
 - The description of the model architecture is difficult to understand.
 While it is primarily based on GraphCast, how the Denoiser interacts with the predictions made by the Graph Transformer
+- A detailed description of the graph transfomer model in the GenCast processor is absent.
+In the demonstration notebook there is 'splash-mha', 'mha', and 'triblockdiag-mha', which of these is used in the published version of GenCast is unclear from the paper.
+Additionally what are the differences between these?
 - Authors provide ample results from evaluating the accuracy of ensembles (are distributions over/under spread?)

 ## Impacts